lightbend/kalix-jvm-sdk/samples/java-spring-eventsourced-customer-registry-subscriber/README.md

 First start the `java-spring-eventsourced-customer-registry` service and proxy.
 It will run with the default service and proxy ports (`8080` and `9000`).

-To start the application locally, the `kalix-maven-plugin` is used.
-Use the following command:
+To start your service locally, run:

 ```shell
 mvn kalix:runAll